Deliberation via Matching: Warm-up: The Copeland Rule and Some Lower Bounds

 We first consider the setting in deliberation-via-matching where we set $\lambda = 0.5$ and $w = 1$.
 This means the deliberation outcomes are given the same importance as individual votes, and we run the Copeland rule to aggregate the tournament into a winner.
 In the Copeland rule, candidate $A$ beats $B$ if $f(AB;1) \geqslant 0.5$.
 The rule outputs any candidate that beats the greatest number of other candidates.
 We show that this protocol has distortion exactly $4$.

-Towards this end, we analyze the setting with only $m=2$ candidates and show a distortion of $2$.
-Since the Copeland winner lies in the uncovered set~\cite{AnshelevichBEPS18}, a standard argument shows that the distortion for any $m \geqslant 2$ candidates will be at most the square of the distortion for two candidates, showing an upper bound of $4$ for general number of candidates.
+Towards this end, we start by analyzing the setting with only $m=2$ candidates and show a distortion of $2$.
+Since the Copeland winner lies in the uncovered set \cite{AnshelevichBEPS18}, a standard argument shows that the distortion for any $m \geqslant 2$ candidates will be at most the square of the distortion for two candidates, showing an upper bound of $4$ for general number of candidates.
 Despite the simplicity of this analysis, we show that the bound of $4$ is tight for this setting of $(\lambda, w)$.

-For $m = 2$ candidates, we note that in the absence of deliberation, any deterministic social choice rule has a worst-case distortion of~$3$~\cite{AnshelevichBEPS18}, while we show that the deliberation-via-matching protocol achieves a distortion of~$2$.
-We further show that this bound is tight for $m = 2$ candidates {\em regardless} of the deterministic social choice rule used, and the way pairwise deliberations are constructed.
+For $m=2$, in the absence of deliberation, it is well known that any deterministic social choice rule has a worst-case distortion of $3$ \cite{AnshelevichBEPS18}.
+Therefore, our deliberation-via-matching protocol offers a major improvement under this setting.
+We further show that this bound is tight for $m = 2$ candidates {\em regardless} of the deterministic social choice rule used, or the way pairwise deliberations are constructed.
 This provides an unconditional lower bound for metric distortion with pairwise deliberations.
 Similarly, we show a lower bound of $1.5$ for randomized social choice rules.

 The setting of $(\lambda,w)$ in this section isolates the geometric effect of pairwise deliberation without the additional complexity of tournament aggregation.
-It therefore acts as a warm-up for the more general analysis in the following section, where we extend the same reasoning to find the optimal $(\lambda, w)$ that yields distortion~$3$.
+It therefore acts as a warm-up for the more general analysis in the following section, where we extend the same reasoning to find the optimal $(\lambda, w)$ that yields distortion $3$.